Our journey had started one dry, dusty, hot May afternoon in Lucknow…

-The quest was to see real Chikankari; Chikankari that we hear was favourite in the court of Chandragupta Maurya, Chikankari that was Noorjahan’s revival project or maybe a brain child, Chikankari that royalty of India used to wear, the Chikankari that was not visible anywhere in posh Lucknow Bazaar anymore.
+The quest was to see real Chikankari; Chikankari that we hear was favourite in the court of Chandragupta Maurya, Chikankari that was Noorjahan’s revival project or maybe a brain child, Chikankari that royalty of India used to wear, the Chikankari that was not visible anywhere in posh Lucknow Markets or the Old Chowk bylanes anymore.

 Our quest led us just on the outskirts of the city in searing heat, and in a small home where women were bent over swatches of indigo blocked fabric, needles deftly & very quickly spinning in & out of delicate fabrics, like a ninja’s warrior blade: Stealthy, Quick, Perfect!!